Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Synthetic area spread

-In Fig.~\ref{fig::SimData3} another pair of devices where we take devices with a $10\times 10$ array and incorporating a) one or b) three rows of solely equal area bare loops are theoretically investigated.
-Again solving Eq.~\ref{eq::syntheticArea}, we can find the sequence for the synthetic areas of the equivalent devices, these are shown in Appendix~\ref{sec:ArrayAreas}.
-Most important the ones in Figure 3 are just two others of the many possible examples that can be used to demonstrate the very powerful concepts of synthetic area spread which is introduced in this paper.
-The same identical curves as in Figure 3 a) and 3b) are shown with a much broader Magnetic Flux range in Fig.~3 of Appendix~\ref{sec::Moreresults}.
-These extra data demonstrates that it is fairly easy to define a bare loop configuration, with no physical spread, but for which the equivalent synthetic spread results in a singular global minimum at zero flux.
-Hence, it is always possible to define devices that manifests an absolute zero, as opposed to that of a conventional DC SQUID response~\cite{oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015}, without the need of using performance degrading techniques.
-Lastly, the robustness vs scaling with number of loops is also investigated in Fig.~4 of the Appendix~\ref{sec::Moreresults} by showing that even for a SQUID array containing $64\times 64$ DC SQUID loops and one, two or three lines of bare loop incorporated between each line of DC SQUIDs, the average Voltage Difference between the array with bare loop and the correspondent synthetic area arrays, calculated without any optimisation in the bias currents, is always maintained to a minimal value.
+In Fig.~\ref{fig::SimData3} another pair of devices where we take a $10\times 10$ SQIF and incorporate a) one or b) three rows of equal area bare loops is theoretically investigated.
+Again, solving Eq.~\ref{eq::syntheticArea}, we can find the sequence for the synthetic areas of the equivalent devices, which are shown in Appendix~\ref{sec:ArrayAreas}.
+Importantly, the devices modelled in Fig.~\ref{fig::SimData3} are just two examples of the many possible configurations that can be used to demonstrate the very powerful concept of synthetic area spread.
+The same devices as in Fig.~\ref{fig::SimData3} a) and b) are shown with a much broader Magnetic Flux range in Fig.~\ref{fig::SimData4}, found in Appendix~\ref{sec::Moreresults}.
+These extra simulations demonstrate that it is fairly easy to define a bare loop configuration, with no physical spread, but for which the equivalent synthetic spread results in a singular global minimum at zero flux.
+Hence, it is always possible to define devices that manifest an absolute zero, as opposed to that of a conventional DC SQUID response~\cite{oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015}, without the need of using performance degrading techniques.
+Lastly, the robustness of bare loop voltage vs synthetic area voltage against array size is also investigated in Fig.~\ref{fig::SimData5} of Appendix~\ref{sec::Moreresults}.
+It is shown that even for a SQIF containing $64\times 64$ DC SQUID loops and one, two or three rows of bare loop incorporated between each row of DC SQUIDs, the average Voltage Difference between the SQIF with bare loops and the corresponding synthetic area SQIF, calculated without any optimisation in the bias currents, is always maintained to a minimal value.